j842-deprecated/old-install2/README.md

 ### Additional commands

 You can also add any other command (bash script) that would be useful, e.g. run, configure etc.
+Also source _variables from these if you wish.
 ```
-/dr/ANOTHERCMD SERVICENAME IMAGE [ARGS...]  -- any other command needed.
+/dr/ANOTHERCMD [ARGS...]  -- any other command needed.
 ```

 Those commands are invoked from the host with